flucoma/flucoma-docs/doc/BufAmpGate.rst

 :control indices:

    The buffer to write the gate information into.
-Buffer will be resized appropriately so each frame contains an onset (opening) position on channel 0 and the corresponding offset (closing) position on channel 1 (both in samples).
+Buffer will be resized appropriately so that each frame contains an onset (opening) position on channel 0 and the corresponding offset (closing) position on channel 1 (both in samples).
 The buffer will have as many frames as gate events detected.

 :control rampUp: